SteveLTN/https-portal/README.md

 without restarting HTTPS-PORTAL itself or interrupting other application while adding/removing web applications.

-If your web service has more than one port exposed, use environment variable `VIRTUAL_PORT` to specify which port accepts HTTP request:
+If your web service has more than one port exposed (mind that ports can be exposed in your web service Dockerfile), use environment variable `VIRTUAL_PORT` to specify which port accepts HTTP request:

 ```yaml
 a-multi-port-web-application: